 - If laboratory results confirm FPV, definitely stop intake and homing of cats for 10 days from the date when barrier care was implemented - If no further cases arise during this 10 day period and it is thus not an outbreak situation, then normal intake and homing can resume although barrier care of the sick cat and its in-contacts must continue.
 If further cases do arise, this would be considered an outbreak situation and the additional guidelines for scenario 3 should then be followed - Avoid unnecessary movement of cats within the facility.
-This includes putting any freeroaming and meet and greet cats in a pen or confining them to a room - Confirmed cases that recover, as well as healthy in-contacts should remain isolated with barrier care, until all of the following apply: - o faecal consistency is normal and the cat is otherwise well - the cat has received a full primary vaccination course and - the cat has remained in isolation for at least six weeks since the case was confirmed - Pens should be emptied, cleaned and thoroughly disinfected using Anigene at a 1:50 dilution.
-Adequate contact time of 30 minutes must be achieved before rinsing.
+This includes putting any freeroaming and meet and greet cats in a pen or confining them to a room - Confirmed cases that recover should remain isolated with barrier care.
+Once faecal consistency is normal and the cat is otherwise well, faecal samples collected over three consecutive days should be sent for PCR tests for FPV.
+If the test comes back negative, the cat can come out of isolation and assumed to be clear.
+If the test comes back positive, but the cat remains healthy, retest a three-day pooled (per pen) sample weekly.
+Contact the CP veterinary department if they fail to clear - Healthy in-contacts cats that are not showing signs of the disease, but have been in contact with a cat where FPV has been confirmed through PCR or histopathology should be separated from the sick in-contacts, isolated and have PCR tests performed on faeces collected on days 11, 12 and 13 after separation from the exposure.
+If the tests come back negative and the cats have remained healthy, they can be taken out of isolation and assumed to be clear.
+If the tests come back positive, but the cats remain healthy, retest another three-day pooled (per pen) sample taken a week later from days 18, 19, 20.
+Contact the CP veterinary department if they fail to clear - Pens should be emptied, cleaned and thoroughly disinfected using either Virkon at the appropriate dilution or bleach at a 1:10 dilution.
+Adequate contact time must be achieved before rinsing.
 This should be done daily for five days.
 If possible, also steam clean the infected areas daily for five days - Ideally place only fully vaccinated cats in the previously affected area if possible.
 Avoid placing pregnant queens or kittens in the previously affected area if possible